enyo/rincewind/README.markdown

-# PHP Library
+# Rincewind

-More info coming soon
+Is a PHP library.

 ## Short introduction